 Of course, you want people to WANT to use the system.
 That’s the L&D dream.
 But often is the case that learning is undertaken in dribs and drabs (or worse, just for compliance) and therefore it never becomes a focal part of a business, or indeed it’s culture.

 These next-gen learning systems endeavour to make learning a habit, not just a one off.
-And there’s much research to support the science of addiction and why it can be very compelling in building habits and changing behaviours.
 Therefore, if you’re looking to change cultures and modify the way your learners perceive organisational training, it’s going to have to go beyond launching a new snazzy system.
 R&R can be an extremely effective way to achieve this.

 Ideally, a LXP needs to drive interaction, reward positive behaviours and promote and encourage usage over a prolonged period of time.
 Some of the features we expect to see in R&R include:

 Any platform which cites itself as a next-gen system, or indeed an evolution of the LMS, should be seeking to explore the opportunities that the internet of things offers.
 We’re particularly interested in the Learning Experience Platform features which leverage new tech and help to enhance the product further, way beyond the features we’ve listed above.